MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/guarded-hosts.md

 2. In **All Hosts**, right-click the host > **Properties** > **Host Guardian Service**.

     ![Apply a code integrity policy](../media/guarded-enable-host.png)

 3. Select to enable the option to configure the host with a code integrity policy, then select the appropriate policy for the system.

-> [!WARNING] Be sure to select the correct policy for the host.
-If an incompatible policy is applied to the host, it may not be able to boot successfully.

 4. Click **OK** to apply the configuration change.
 The host may restart to apply the new policy.
 5. Take the host out of maintenance mode.

+> [!WARNING] Be sure to select the correct code integrity policy for the host.
+If an incompatible policy is applied to the host, some applications, drivers, or operating system components may no longer work.

 If you update the code integrity policy in the file share and wish to also update the guarded hosts, you can do so by completing the following steps:
 1. Place the host in [maintenance mode](../manage/manage-compute-host-service.md#put-hosts-in-maintenance-mode).